accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 #### Support services

 A support service can be
+- the feedback mechanism identified in the application's accessibility statement,
 - a help desk,
 - a call centre,
 - a technical support,